Operating Leverage Calculator

 What does a high operating leverage indicate for a company?

-A high operating leverage indicates that a company has a large proportion of fixed costs relative to variable costs.
-This means that once sales exceed the breakeven point, each additional unit sold contributes significantly to profit because the fixed costs are already covered.
-However, it also means that a decline in sales can lead to a proportionally larger drop in operating income, increasing financial risk during downturns.
-Companies with high operating leverage are often capital-intensive, like manufacturing firms.
+A high DOL (above 3.0) indicates a large proportion of fixed costs relative to variable costs.
+Once sales exceed breakeven, each additional unit contributes significantly to profit.
+However, a sales decline also causes a proportionally larger drop in operating income, increasing financial risk.

 How does operating leverage affect a company's breakeven point?